 Prune in late winter for the strongest stems, feed once in the spring, and then go about your other gardening chores while your paniculata readies itself for a royal entrance!

 From First Edition Plants Strawberry Sundae is a delicious compact hydrangea.
-Flowers emerge creamy white in mid summer, change to pink as night temperatures drop and finally to strawberry red.
+Flowers emerge creamy white in mid-summer, change to pink as night temperatures drop and finally to strawberry red.
 The fantastic flower color lasts well into fall.
 With its compact habit, this hydrangea adds spectacular color and impressive flowers to small space gardens.
-Mature size: 4-5’x3-4′.‘Vanilla Strawberry’
+Mature size: 4-5’x3-4′.

-What sets it apart?
-Fast growing, long-lived, and unique color.
+‘Limelight’ What sets it apart?
+Fast-growing, long-lived, and unique color.